AleaIT Solutions The Origin and Evolution of Black Friday Sales

 FAQ:

-1. Why is it called Black Friday?
-The term “Black Friday” initially referred to the chaos in Philadelphia following Thanksgiving but later evolved to signify the day when retailers move from losses (red) to profits (black) due to the surge in sales.
+The word “Black Friday” initially referred to chaos in Philadelphia after thanksgiving, but later evolved to pointing the day when retailers transferred to profits (black) to profit (red) due to increase in sales.

-2. When did Black Friday become a global event?
-Black Friday became an international event in the early 2010s, with countries like the U.K., Canada, and Australia adopting the concept, thanks to globalization and the internet.
+Black Friday became an international event in the early 2010s, adopting the concept, thanks to countries such as UK, Canada and Australia for globalization and internet.

-3. How long do Black Friday sales last?
-Originally a single day, Black Friday sales have now expanded to last anywhere from a week to a month, especially with the rise of online shopping and Cyber Monday deals.
+Originally on the same day, the sale of Black Friday is now left anywhere from a week to a month, especially with the rise of online shopping and cyber Monday deals.

-4. What is Cyber Monday?
-Cyber Monday, introduced in 2005, is the online counterpart to Black Friday, offering exclusive online deals the Monday following Thanksgiving.
+Cyber Monday, introduced on Monday, 2005, is an online counterpart of Black Friday, which offers exclusive online deals on Monday after thanksgiving.

 Conclusion: